 14. Use the volume buttons to take photos

-An older trick that still doesn’t get its due as a brilliant tip.
-Turn your iPhone to the right into landscape mode; frame the perfect shot and take the photo with the volume up button.
-You can also use the volume up buttons on the corded headphones.
+An older trick that still doesn’t get its due is a brilliant: turn your iPhone to the right into landscape mode; frame the perfect shot and take the photo with the "volume up" button.
+You can also use the "volume up" buttons on the corded headphones.

-Settings - General - Accessibility - Toggle Greyscale.
-This feature is available on iPhone 5, 6 and 7.
-For people that are color blind, some colors are harder to pick out than for other people.
-The Greyscale mode can help some people to improve reading menus besides the battery life improvement.
+Toggle Greyscale.
+This feature is available from the iPhone 5 and up.
+For people that are colour blind, some colours are harder to pick out than for other people.
+Greyscale mode can help some people to improve reading menus besides the battery life improvement.